two-torial/two-torial/docs/games/bemani/museca/1plushalf/setup.md

 !!! success "You're all done!
 The game should load up properly now"

-## Data Mods
+## MÚSECA PLUS

-!!! info "As MÚSECA is no longer updated officially, mods such as [MÚSECA PLUS](https://museca.plus/) have been made to add more content to the game and translate it to English."
+!!! info "Since MÚSECA is no longer receiving official updates, community mods like [MÚSECA PLUS](https://museca.plus/) exist to enhance the game with additional content and English translations."

 ## Help